qdservices/shipping_doc/source/includes/_shipments.update.md

 }
 ```

-This endpoint updates a new Shipment in OMNISHIP.
+This endpoint updates a new Shipment in ShipSmart.
 A <span class="object">shipment</span> can only be updated if a label is not bought.

 ### HTTP Request

-<span class="http-verb patch">PATCH</span> `https://app.omniship.eu/api/shipping/v1/shipments/<ID>`
+<span class="http-verb patch">PATCH</span> `https://app.shipsmart.eu/api/shipping/v1/shipments/<ID>`

 ### URL Parameters